Afghanistan travel guide

 There are large amounts of unexploded bombs and land mines (both anti-tank and anti-personnel) throughout the country.

 Terrorists are very likely to try to carry out attacks in Afghanistan.
 Multiple threats are issued daily.
-Terrorists and insurgents conduct frequent and widespread lethal attacks against Afghan National Defence and Security Forces (ANDSF), domestic and international political and civilian targets, and those working in the humanitarian and reconstruction fields.
+Terrorists and insurgents conduct frequent and widespread lethal attacks against Afghan National Defence and Security Forces (ANDSF), domestic and international political and civilian targets including in the Green Zone, and those working in the humanitarian and reconstruction fields.
 There is a threat from high-profile, large-scale attacks in Kabul.

 The insurgency has a strong anti-Western focus; this could make any UK interest or person a target.
 Attacks include bombs (roadside and other), suicide bombs (either on foot or by vehicle), indirect fire (rockets and mortars), direct fire (shootings and rocket propelled grenades), kidnappings and violent crime.
 Daesh is also fiercely hostile to the UK and other western countries.